 Do not hide commands, even when they are not available

 Prefer direct controls.
 A command is direct if invoked with a single click (that is, without navigating through menus).
 However, with the exception of in-ribbon galleries, direct controls don't support Live preview, so the need for Live preview is also a factor.

-If a command is among a related set of formatting options, and Live preview is important and practical, use Live preview to indicate the effect of the options especially if users are likely to choose the wrong option otherwise.
+Use Live preview to indicate the effect of the options when a command is among a related set of formatting options, and Live preview is important and practical, especially if users are likely to choose the wrong option otherwise.

 - Command buttons, check boxes, radio buttons, and in-place galleries.
 These are always direct.